 Art.
-16.4 Right of consultation
+16.4.
+Right of consultation

 You have the right to consult the documents (written examinations, digital examinations, tests, reports of oral examinations and other examination formats) that have led to your final examination grades.
-The department gives you the chance to consult these documents within three working days after the publication of the final examination grades.
+The School of Arts gives you the chance to consult these documents within three working days after the publication of the final examination grades.

-The times for this will be published by the department on the intranet for students.
+The times for this will be published by the School of Arts on the intranet for students.